Skip to Main Content Skip to Main Navigation Skip to Footer

 Richard (Dwayne) Wilson

-Brigadier General Charles R. (Rob) Parker Commanding General, 7th Signal Command/Deputy Commanding General, United States Army Network Enterprise Technology Command, Fort Meade, Maryland.
+Brigadier General Charles R. (Rob) Parker Retired from the Army in 2023.
+Commanding General, 7th Signal Command/Deputy Commanding General, United States Army Network Enterprise Technology Command, Fort Meade, Maryland.
 Most recent assignments: Deputy Director for Command, Control, Communications, and Computers/Cyber Systems, J-6 on the Joint Staff in the Pentagon; and Director, Joint & Integration for the Headquarters Department of the Army G8.
 Commissioned Signal Corps and commanded at the company, battalion, and theater signal command levels.
 Deployed in support of Operation Joint Endeavor (1995-96) in support of the US Army Europe Forward Command Post; to Operation Enduring Freedom (2002-3) as the S6 for 2/160th Special Ops Aviation Battalion and again in 2012 as the Deputy Commander for Task Force Signal; deployed to Operation Inherent Resolve (2015-16) as the CJ6 for the Combined - Joint Task Force led by the III Armored Corps.
 Promoted to BG July 2, 2020.
-1993 U.S. Army* one star general army
+1993 U.S. Army one star general army

 *indicates officer still on Active Duty